Newspaper Page Text

 by the circulation of diluted alkohol

-through its minute and most delicate
+through its minute and most delicate-

-ly organised parts, it might well be
+Jygm-fimised parts, it might well be

-supposed to be less susceptible of
+smf)pésed to be less susceptible of

-those exqiisitively balanced actions,
+those exquisitively balanced. actions,

-which we can hardly help believing
+wfi ich we can hardly help believing

 do exist in the impressions made by

-Combinations of them, produced by
+ations of them, produced by |

 the more abstract, and retired opera

-tions oftlie mind.
+tions of the mind.
 That a large pro

 portion of tipplers early discover an